Jean Dalbarade: Minister

 The crews wanted to return to Brest because they had no chance of taking prizes, had been eating almost nothing but salt meat for four months and were poorly clothed.

-The fall of Toulon provided a pretext for returning to Brest, which was equally vulnerable to the English.
+The fall of Toulon provided a pretext for returning to Brest, which was equally vulnerable to the British.

 Unable to maintain discipline, Morard de Galles ordered the fleet back to Brest.

 Jean Bon Saint-André was sent to Brest, where he initiated a purge of the officers involved.

-The English took advantage of the revolution to take most of the French overseas possessions other than Senegal.
+The British took advantage of the revolution to take most of the French overseas possessions other than Senegal.

-In 1793 the French lost fifteen ships and eighteen frigates, and these losses continued into 1794.
+In 1793 the French lost 15 ships of the line and 18 frigates, and these losses continued into 1794.

 Dalbarade had to recall the colonial commissioners and governors who had been sent by the National Assembly, most of whom were arrested.
 He managed to maintain the commissioners sent to Santo Domingo at the end of 1792 by Gaspard Monge.

 On 27 September 1793 Sonthonnax proclaimed the abolition of slavery on the whole of Santo Domingo, including the Spanish portion.
 This led to the abolition of slavery by the Convention of 4 February 1794 and the revolt of Toussaint Louverture on 6 May 1794.

 On 12 Germinal year II (1 April 1794) Lazare Carnot proposed to suppress the executive council and the six ministers, replacing the ministers with twelve Committees reporting to the Committee of Public Safety.
 The proposal was unanimously adopted by the National Convention.

 Dalbarade remained at his post with the new title of Commissaire en charge de la Marine et des Colonies.

 Guadeloupe fell in April 1794.
 In July 1794 the island was recaptured thanks to the bold initiative of Victor Hugues, a former merchant captain.

 Dalbarade managed to obtain funding to start a program to build replacement vessels.

 He continued as Commissaire of the Navy and Colonies until 1 July 1795.